The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: Examples

 It is easy to see that

 (the reader may look up \cite[Theorem 5.1]{mcgehee:acrcHs92} for a proof).
 The above implies that

 Thus, the correspondence $F$ defined above has a repeller that is disjoint from the set of critical values of $F$.
 Owing to $(a)$ and $(b)$ above, for each $w\in B^\circ$, there exists a point $a_n(w)\in \eff^n(w)$ such that $a_n(w)\lrarw \zt_0$.
 Hence, $\rep$ is a strong repeller.
-Unlike the examples in Remarks~\ref{Rem:care} and \ref{Rem:obvButEss}, $\rep$ is ``large'' in a certain sense.
+Unlike the examples in Remark~\ref{Rem:care}, $\rep$ is ``large'' in a certain sense.
+1mm